Amy Coney Barrett On The Supreme Court Could Change Everything

 Noteworthy, yes.
 Unforgettable and unforgivable, as well.

-Republicans negotiated in bad faith when they blocked Merrick Garland’s confirmation process in 2016, and while the threat of Democrats packing the courts in retaliation is one the GOP has engineered as a smokescreen to their own usurping of precedent.
+Republicans negotiated in bad faith when they blocked Merrick Garland’s confirmation process in 2016, and the threat of Democrats packing the courts in retaliation is one the GOP has engineered as a smokescreen to their own usurping of precedent.
 With Barrett’s confirmation today, the GOP has packed the court with yet one more judge who is simply out of step with most Americans’ views, but who now has the authority to shape their lives, perhaps irrevocably.

 Advertisement